Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Projects
 --------

+There are several applications for the Weather Station Starter Kit.

 Display Environment Measurements on LCD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most obvious application of the Weather Station Starter Kit is to display the measurements of the environment on the LCD20x4 Bricklet.
+The most obvious application for the Weather Station Starter Kit is to display the measurements of the environment on the LCD 20x4 Bricklet.
 This can be done through three different paths:

 * USB connection to PC: Install brickd and application on PC, connect